olinox14/xdice/docs/API.md

 ####*[classmethod]* Dice.parse(cls, pattern)

-> Parse a pattern of the form 'AdX', where A and X are positive integers.
-> Returns the corresponding Dice object.
+> Parse a pattern of the form 'AdX', where A and X are positive integers, then return the corresponding Dice object.
+> Use 'AdX[Ln][Hn]' to drop the n lowest and/or highest dice when rolled.

+### Properties

+* `dice.sides`: number of sides of the dice
+* `dice.amount`: amount of dice to roll
+* `dice.drop_lowest`: amount of lowest scores to drop
+* `dice.drop_highest`: amount of highest scores to drop
+* `dice.name` : Decsriptive name of the Dice object

 ## Score object